LearnDash vs Teachable 2023: Which Is The Best E-Learning Platform?

 Teachable lets you keep track of your student’s homework.
 You can also use the website to monitor their academic progress.
 Students who complete the course successfully will receive report cards and certificates from their teachers.

-You can also use Teachable’s email automation tool to send out specific emails based on user activity directly from the platform.
-Transferring your assets to a different platform is difficult because Teachable stores all your material on its closed platform.
+You can also use Teachable’s email automation tool to send out specific emails directly from the platform based on user activity.

 Its native integrations are currently limited to the following: